June 30, 2316

 “Do it.”
 Taylor commanded.

 He couldn’t put out the fire.
-Ethan knew he wasn’t a Water elementalist—he was given too many chances already to prove his worth in all of the seven elements.
-He’d failed every time.
+He knew he wasn’t a Water elementalist—he was given too many chances already to prove his worth in all of the seven elements.
+He failed every time.
 He dropped his weight from his arms and his spine hit the solid ground behind him.
 Ethan winced as pain ripped through his body.
-The damaged nerves calmed and he took in the blue sky above him.
+The injured nerves calmed and he took in the blue sky above him.

-It was too hot.
 Clouds scattered.
-There were no birds.
+No birds.
 The sky was too blue.
 Ethan pushed his fingers through the dirt and tried to seek for that switch inside him that Taylor wanted to trigger.
 It didn’t exist.
 He was gifted the body of an elementalist from birth, but he wasn’t one of them.
 All he needed to do was wait until the Council called for him.
-He could have what he wanted—death.
+They’d give him what he wanted—death.

 “If you don’t pass this test it’ll be reported as another fail on your record.”
 Taylor warned.

 “Awesome.”
-Ethan kinked his neck up so he could look behind him farther.
+Ethan kinked his neck up so he could look farther behind him.

 There was a wood fence close by.
 Wood wasn’t a popular choice anymore.
 People preferred the invisi-fences that no one saw until they walked into them.
-He noticed a knot missing in one of the pieces and he tried to identify what was behind it.
-The hole was too small.
-Ethan let his neck drop back and he stared up at the sky.
+Ethan’s gaze shifted back to the sky.
 A black dot formed at the corner of his eye and he focused on it.
 When he blinked, it vanished.
-He sighed.
-Heatstroke.

 “Are you not going to try?”